 Discovering that 70% of the attendees spoke English as a second language, with nearly 40% having Spanish as their native language, shed light on the diverse linguistic mix I was about to encounter.
 This variety posed not just a challenge, but a chance to hone my message for better clarity and reach.
 From my time in Germany, Spain, and my family connections in Latin America, each journey has shown me how language can be both a barrier and a bridge.

-I've realized the importance of being present.
+As a Leadership Speaker, I've realized the importance of being present.
 Arriving early, socializing, and absorbing the atmosphere helps me connect more deeply.
 This involvement is more than just getting ready—it's about listening, adjusting, and integrating shared experiences into the story.
 Whether noting down key phrases or understanding the audience's emotions, these interactions are crucial.
 They turn a speech from a monologue into a conversation, creating a bond that surpasses cultural and language barriers.

 Throughout this journey, I've developed a set of guiding principles to help create and deliver a keynote for a culturally diverse audience: